 Premise.
 Our goal is to manipulate protein expression levels through changes in protein stability.
 However, altering the stability of entire proteins in vivo has been drastically hindered by the lack of systematic information on protein degradation rates and their changes under different conditions, a thorough understanding of sequence and structure features impacting degradation, and our inability to clearly isolate protein ubiquitination events that lead to degradation from those with other outcomes.

 Proposed work.
-We have designed a strategy to address this question by taking advantage of a highly focused and specific system that explores protein degradation in response to oxidative stress.
+We have designed a strategy to address this question by taking advantage of a highly focused and specific system that can both modify and measure protein degradation in response to oxidative stress.
 We benefit from the use of (i) the well-characterized yeast as a model system; (ii) the combination of enrichment systems, inhibitors and large-scale proteomics, which deliver quantitative information on modification events degradation and degradation rates; and (iii) precisely timed stress treatment to maximize the observed specificity of protein modification and degradation regulation.

 Aim 1A.
 Using pulsed metabolic labeling and quantitative mass spectrometry, we will estimate the relative degradation rates for several hundreds to thousands of proteins under steady state conditions and in response to H2O2 treatment.
 To learn which of the changes in rates may be caused by ubiquitination, we will repeat the experiments but inhibit global ubiquitination with PYR-41.
 Aim 1B.
 Using metabolic labeling and ubiquitination/oxidation enrichment systems, and mass spectrometry, we will identify proteins whose specific modification patterns change in response to H2O2.
 Proteins that are found to be ubiquitinated (1B) and start accumulating when ubiquitination is globally inhibited (1A) are strong candidates for ubiquitination-dependent protein degradation and primary targets for future manipulation.
 Oxidation propensity for each protein will be monitored as a protein feature that potentially influences stability and ubiquitination.

 Aim 2A.
 Building on an extensive set of sequence features, a database of homology-modeled protein structures, and computational data mining, we will compile a comprehensive, genome-wide list of features associated with possible protein modification and subsequent degradation.
 Aim 2B.
-We will integrate the computational (2A) and experimental (1A,B) data into a model that, using a ‘Regression Trees’ algorithm, learns for each observed protein which sequence and structure features are predictive of its change in degradation rate under oxidative stress, and the ubiquitination and oxidation dependence of this change.
-The algorithm will extract sequence and structure features that are highly predictive across all proteins and possible modification signals.
+We will integrate the computational (2A) and experimental (1A,B) data into a model that, using both Stochastic Gradient Descent and ‘Regression Trees’ algorithms, learns which sequence and structure features are predictive of its change in degradation rate under oxidative stress, and the ubiquitination and oxidation dependence of this change.
+The algorithms will extract sequence and structure features that are highly predictive across all proteins and possible modification signals.
 Aim 2C.
 Using the model from aim 2B, we will predict the degradation behavior and modification dependence for proteins not observed in the primary datasets obtained in aim 1A,B. The predictions will be validated by targeted mass spectrometry.

 2. Intellectual merit (Transformative aspects)